Ratactac/Hackintosh-10900k-AMD-Z490-MSI-Gaming-plus-RX-570/README.md

       + 4TB Samsung SSD 870 QVO ( save )

 ## Version Bios: 7C75VAD
 The lastest bios ( 7C75VAD) version make me the issue EXITBS:START.
 The previous version works fine ( 7C75VAD ).
 You get it here ( https://fr.msi.com/Motherboard/MPG-Z490-GAMING-PLUS/support ) and flash it.
+You will do not have the lastest microcode.

 <details>
 <summary><strong>## Click to reveal Bios Settings</strong></summary>